Never Forget

 EEHV doesn’t discriminate

-Currently, not enough is known about this disease so we need to carry out vital research to hopefully get closer to finding a way to stop it having a devastating impact on elephant populations.
-We’re part of the global conservation community committed to the conservation of Asian elephants, so we will continue to carry out intensive research and work to discover more about this virus and how to treat it.
+We’re part of the global conservation community committed to the conservation of Asian elephants, and we will continue carrying out intensive research to discover more about this virus and how to treat it.

 We don't want it to be an extinction level event for this magnificent animal.